SHI-Labs/Versatile-Diffusion/README.md

 ## News

 - **[2023.02.07]: Our new demo is up and running on [🤗Hugging Face](https://huggingface.co/spaces/shi-labs/Versatile-Diffusion)!**
-- **[2023.02.07]: A major update on Versatile Diffusion's code in which model code are better structured and all applications are supported in an convenience WebUI.**
+- **[2023.02.07]: A major update on Versatile Diffusion's code in which model codes are better structured, and all applications are supported in a convenience WebUI.**
 - [Previous]: Please see the deprecated [README](https://github.com/SHI-Labs/Versatile-Diffusion/blob/master/README_deprecated.md).

 ## Introduction